Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 Harvesting the grapes is the departure point of the vineyard and the start of the winery production processes.
 In the winery, the grapes are turned into wine and are stored as collections for sale in the future.

-In most cases, vineyards also have a wine production facility (i.e., winery)—that's why the two terms are often confused.
-But a winery has a separate process.
+In most cases, vineyards also have a wine production facility (i.e., winery), so the two terms are often mixed up.
+But wineries work differently.
+The video below details the winemaking process.

 The Accrual Method of Accounting